manuGil/Citizen-Voice/README.dev.md

 ## Docker Compose

-The app can be run using docker compose, versions
+The app can be run using docker compose (v2.22.0 or later).

 1. Clone the repository, the latest version is in the `devel` branch.
 2. Add a `.env` file to the root of the repository with the following variables.